ioannides-agg/snake-cpp/README.md

 # snake cpp

-A basic implementation of the popular game snake using c++, cmake and opengl.
+Implementation of the famous snake game using SDL3 in c++.

-GLFW3 is needed for the project to be built, binaries can be found at: https://www.glfw.org/download.